rpaudel42/rpaudel42.github.io/pages/ImgSegmentation/ImgSegmentation.md

 Yellow is used to show regions where the classification is bike for example.

 In conclusion, we started by pre-processing the input image.
 We then loaded a segmentation model from the model_zoo and used it to generate a prediction.
 Finally, we interpreted the network outputs and visualize the segments.

+This post was assembled by following the lecture from [AWS Computer Vision: Getting Started with GluonCV](https://www.coursera.org/learn/aws-computer-vision-gluoncv/home/welcome) course in [Coursera](https://www.coursera.org)